AbbVie (ABBV) Q3 2017 Results - Earnings Call Transcript

 We've given you some projections of what we think the market will look like and what we think we'll be able to do.
 If you think about those projections, the market that we compete in, these assets, $5 billion to $6.5 billion is what we're projecting for each asset by 2025.
 That represents roughly 7% market share for each asset.
 This is a big market.
 It's a market that is growing at a very rapid pace, and it's a market that the fundamentals still suggest that you can drive biologic penetration levels higher.
 And certainly, our execution level around that has demonstrated that.

 On capital deployment, we're in the nice position that we have a business that generates a tremendous amount of capital.
-As we continue to grow at the rates we're growing it, that cash is only going to grow over time.
+And as we continue to grow it at the rates we're growing it, that cash is only going to grow over time.
 And our first priority is always to deploy that cash against strategic opportunities to be able to continue to grow the business.

 One of the things we did when we started the company is we committed that we would put in a long-term strategy that would allow us to be able to create a pipeline and fund that pipeline in a way that we could sustain growth over the long term.
-So we're always looking out in that period of 10 years to say do we have sufficient assets in the pipeline to be able to grow it.
+So we're always looking out in that period of 10 years to say do we have sufficient assets in the pipeline to be able to grow it?
 So I would always tell you that we'll be looking for those kinds of opportunities.
-And when we find them, we're going to go after them, and we're in a position to be able to do that.
+And when we find them, we're going to go after them, and we're in the position to be able to do that.
 And I think we have the team that can go out and has demonstrated it can execute to get those assets when we want them.

 And then the second part is, obviously, we are committed to returning cash to shareholders.
-We've certainly demonstrated that, both in the dividend.
-I mentioned in my comments, we've grown the dividend over 77% since we became a public company, and we've made significant share repurchases over that five-year time period.
+We've certainly demonstrated that, both in the dividend – I mentioned in my comments, we've grown the dividend over 77% since we became a public company, and we've made significant share repurchases over that five-year time period.
 So we're in a position where we want to continue to grow that and look for opportunities to grow that.
 If we get tax reform that gives us greater access to our offshore cash, that will allow us to invest more in the U.S., and it will also allow us to be able to return more cash to shareholders, and that would be desirable to us.

 Elizabeth Shea - AbbVie, Inc.